-If you are looking for ways to save on your heating bills, there are a number of small purchases you can make in order to monitor and reduce your heating costs.
+If you are looking for ways to save on your heating bills, we have a number of energy-saving tips in the form of small purchases to help you monitor and reduce your heating costs.

 Get a quote for a new boiler today!Get a quote

-Here are 15 tools and gadgets to help you towards energy-saving heating at home
+Here are 15 energy-saving gadgets and tools to help you save money on your heating bills

 1. A digital thermometer